How to reconnect with nature without leaving your home

 Since the scientific and industrial revolutions, we have believed in the lie that we humans are separate beings from other forms of life, which we call “nature”.
 Thanks to the unimaginable waves of energy that we have received on our planet, little by little we have been able to remember that “nature” and “humans” have a strong connection.
 We have remembered that we are nature.
 But in these times of confinement, it’s hard to know how to reconnect with nature without leaving your home.

-Below, we list simple and super viable ways to increase this connection, even with the coronavirus quarantine or any other kind of confinement.
+Below, we list simple and super viable ways to increase this connection or any other kind of confinement.
 Check it out and put it into practice as soon as possible, your body and soul will thank you.

 Reconnect with nature without leaving your home